AnujaLd/AnujaLd/README.md

 ###

-<h4 align="center">Welcome</h4>
+<h4 align="center">About Me</h4>

 ###

-<h4 align="left">About Me</h4>

-###

-<p align="left">Welcome to my GitHub profile!
+<p align="center">Welcome to my GitHub profile!
 I'm Anuja Dewnim, a passionate Full Stack Web Developer with expertise in building scalable and user-friendly web applications.
 This repository serves as a showcase of my projects, skills, and contributions in the field of web development</p>

 ###

-<h4 align="left">Tech Stack</h4>
+<h4 align="center">Tech Stack</h4>

 ###